Jerusalem hero image

 4–5 Nights

-• Day 1: Mount of Olives orientation, Gethsemane, Garden of Gethsemane
+• Day 1: Mount of Olives orientation and Gethsemane area visits

-• Day 2: Old City (Temple Mount/Western Wall, Jewish Quarter, Southern Steps)
+• Day 2: Old City (Temple Mount/Western Wall area, Jewish Quarter, Southern Steps; Temple Mount access as permitted)

 • Day 3: Via Dolorosa, Church of the Holy Sepulchre, Mount Zion, optional Garden Tomb